11 Key Martech Trends for 2021

 That's it for our list of important trends in the martech space.

-From marketing automation to podcast editing, the martech industry is one of the fastest-moving on the planet.
+From automation to podcast editing, the martech space is one of the fastest-moving on the planet.

-Hopefully this post helped you get ahead of the curve to see what's coming next.
+Hopefully this post helped you get ahead of the curve to see what's coming next in the world of marketing technology.